pymc-devs/pytensor/doc/introduction.rst

 It is good to think of :func:`pytensor.function` as the interface to a compiler which builds a callable object from a purely symbolic graph.
-One of Pytensor's most important features is that :func:`pytensor.function` can optimize a graph and even compile some or all of it into native machine instructions.
+One of PyTensor's most important features is that :func:`pytensor.function` can optimize a graph and even compile some or all of it into native machine instructions.